MagicJinn/MagicJinn/README.md

 - **AllShipsAllSlots** - A lightweight (10KB) mod that adds both Forward and AFT weapon slots to every ship in Sunless Sea.
 Features user-friendly configuration and compatibility with vanilla and modded ships across all game versions (Steam, Epic, GOG).
 Serves as a more efficient replacement for the original "Aft Slots for ALL" mod.
 Feature-complete and archived.
 - **Legacy Yacht** - A story mod that makes the massively outclassed Steam Yacht inheritable so it's less terrible.

+## Better Pet Teleporting

+Better Pet Teleporting is a Minecraft mod that vastly improves pet teleportation logic so you don't lose them.
+It supports all pets across all dimensions, ensuring your pets can always find you, even in unloaded chunks or when crossing dimensions.
+It has automatic support for mods (as long as they inherit the `EntityTameable` class) and randomized teleportation to prevent entity cramming.

+**Language: Java**
+**Technologies: Minecraft Modding, Forge**

 ## Find me literally anywhere

 - **Website**: [magicjinn.github.io](https://magicjinn.github.io/MagicJinn/)